RayAndrade/TheRayCode/CPP/Factory/README.md

 ```
 Now we create an *interface* I call **Creator**.

-The Creator class declares the factory method that is supposed to return an object of a Product class.
+The Creator class declares the factory method that is supposed to return an object of a *Product class*.
 The Creator's subclasses usually provide the implementation of this method.

 The **Creator** may also provide some default implementations of the *factory method*.